leenathomas01/embodied-agent-governance/README.md

 # Embodied Agent Governance

-A layered control architecture for intelligent systems operating in real-world physical environments.
+A governance architecture for intelligent systems operating in real-world physical environments where actions have irreversible consequences.

 > Designed for embodied systems where:
 >